qateam-at-onecom/automation-test-handson/README.md

 ## Instructions

 ```
 1. Create a new PRIVATE Github repository.
 Type in your email in the README in your private repo for understanding.
 Add "one.comindia.qatest@gmail.com" as a collaborator.
+2. **Fork the Repo:** The candidate should create a personal copy (or "fork") of the repository on their own GitHub account.
+This is done using the "Fork" button on the repository's page.
+Forking creates a separate instance of the repository where the candidate can make changes without affecting the original.
+3. **Commit Their Work:** The candidate is expected to make changes or additions to the codebase within their forked repository.
+After making the changes, they will use Git's commit command to save these changes in their forked version of the repo.
+Commits represent snapshots of the project's history, documenting what was changed and why.
+4. **Push Changes to Their Forked Repo:** After committing, the candidate will push (upload) the changes from their local machine to their forked repository on GitHub.
+These updates remain in their forked version, isolated from the original repository.
-2. Read and understand the questions carefully before attempting them.
+5. Read and understand the questions carefully before attempting them.
-3. Record your assumptions about anything in a file for interviewers to consider.
+6. Record your assumptions about anything in a file for interviewers to consider.
-4. This is a CONFIDENTIAL material of one.com and should not be shared with anyone else.
+7. **This is a CONFIDENTIAL material of one.com and should not be shared with anyone else.**

 ```

 ## Assignment-1